Article 50 Transparency Looks Easy. The Engineering May Not Be.

 Article 50(3) lands hardest on operational deployments.
 The notification is owed in the physical world, often to people who never see a screen.

 The scope is bounded by Article 5.
 Emotion recognition in workplaces and educational institutions is prohibited outright, with narrow exceptions for medical and safety purposes.
-Call-centre sentiment monitoring of employees, classroom attention tracking, retail-staff “engagement” analytics — these aren’t Article 50 disclosure problems.
+Call-centre sentiment monitoring of employees, classroom attention tracking, retail-staff “engagement” analytics.
+These aren’t Article 50 disclosure problems.
 They’re Article 5 prohibitions.
 Notifying the employee doesn’t legalise the system.

 What remains under 50(3): emotion recognition in customer-facing contexts (caller sentiment for service-quality routing, voice-stress analysis for fraud), biometric categorisation in physical spaces (retail demographic analytics, audience measurement), and similar systems where the affected people are users or visitors rather than workers or students.

 The notification has to actually reach them.
 A footer in a privacy policy doesn’t.
-Signage at the entrance of a monitored space, an audible disclosure at the start of a call, a notice within the app where the categorisation happens — the question to design against is how does the affected person learn about this before the processing begins?
+Signage at the entrance of a monitored space, an audible disclosure at the start of a call, a notice within the app where the categorisation happens.
+The question to design against is how does the affected person learn about this before the processing begins?
 Because the obligation is on the deployer, the design responsibility can’t be outsourced to the provider of the analytics tool.

 The GDPR runs in parallel.
 Biometric data is special-category data under GDPR Article 9, which means a separate lawful basis is required regardless of the AI Act notification.
 An organisation that has solved Article 50(3) and not solved the GDPR question has solved one of two problems.